-From the theory of optimal control with state and control constraints (see [3]) it is possible to show that, when constraints (3) and (4) are not active, extremals curves, i.e., curves that satisfy necessary conditions for optimality, are straight lines (denoted by symbol S) and rotation on the spot (denoted by symbol S).
-On the other hand, when constraints (3) and (4) are active, the corresponding extremal maneuvers are two logarithmic spirals with characteristic angles φ_1 and φ_2 denoted by T_1 and T_2 , respectively (see [13] for details).
+From the theory of optimal control with state and control constraints (see [15]) it is possible to show that, when constraints (3) and (4) are not active, extremals curves are straight lines (denoted by symbol S) and rotation on the spot (denoted by symbol ).
+On the other hand, when constraints (3) and (4) are active, the corresponding extremal maneuvers are two logarithmic spirals with characteristic angles φ_1 and φ_2 denoted by T_1 and T_2 , respectively (see [12] for details).

 Logarithmic spiral T with characteristic angle $\phi > 0$ ($\phi < 0$) rotates counterclockwise (clockwise) around the feature.
 We refer to counterclockwise and clockwise spirals as Left and Right, and by symbols T^L and T^R , respectively.
-The adjectives "left" and "right" indicate the halfplane where the spiral starts for an on-board observer aiming at the feature.
+The adjectives "left" and "right" indicate the half-plane where the spiral starts for an on-board observer aiming at the feature.

-Notice that, for $\phi_2 = \pi/2$ the left sensor border is aligned with the axle direction and the spiral T_2 becomes a circle centered in O_W (denoted by C), whereas for $\phi_1 = 0$ the right sensor border is aligned with the direction of motion and T_1 becomes an half line through O_W (denoted by H).
+Notice that, for $\phi_2 = \pi/2$ the left SR border is aligned with the axle direction and the spiral T_2 becomes a circumference centered in O_W (denoted by C), whereas for $\phi_1 = 0$ the right SR border is aligned with the direction of motion and T_1 becomes an half line through O_W (denoted by H).